 Pathology

-- Caused by Chlamydia trachomatis, a gram-negative intracellular obligate organism
+- Caused by Chlamydia trachomatis, a gram-negative intracellular obligate bacterium.

 Diagnostics